magento/devdocs/guides/v2.2/magento-functional-testing-framework/cest/annotations.md

 _Implementation of a Codeception tag [`@env`]_

 Specifies the web driver under which the test can run.
-There can be multiple `env` annotations to show that the test is compatible with multiple web drivers (e.g Chrome, Firefox, phanotmJS).
+There can be multiple `env` annotations to show that the test is compatible with multiple web drivers (e.g Chrome, Firefox, PhantomJS).

 Attribute|Type|Use
 ---|---|--